DavidLitwin/ap/index.md

 Carbonate landscapes often have poorly developed river networks, but are instead incredibly well drained by karst features through the bedrock iteself.
 This leads to challenges in hydrological characterisation, but also breaks conventional understanding of geomorphic response to tectonic signals, which are primarily transmitted by river networks.
 I am exploring these controls using reduced complexity landscape evolution, groundwater flow, and karst evolution models.
 Lecture at Cargese Flow and Transport Summer School coming soon on YouTube.

 ### *Channel-hillslope coupling in landscape evolution models*
 Channel-hillslope models that combine streampower erosion and diffusion are ubiquitous in the geomorphic literature.
 The channel and hillslope component models each have particular sets of assumptions about how sediment behaves.
 Can these assumptions be maintained when they are coupled together?
-A preprint of this work will be out soon.
+A preprint is available [here](https://egusphere.copernicus.org/preprints/2024/egusphere-2024-2418/){:target="_blank"}.

 #### Looking for collaborations!
 Piqued your interest?
 Please [get in touch!](https://www.gfz-potsdam.de/en/staff/david.litwin/sec47){:target="_blank"}